 112. Have Lunch in the Town of Field

 The small hamlet of Field is the only town located in Yoho National Park.
-A small community of fewer than 200 people live here.
-There’s not a ton to do in Field, but it’s well worth a stop and walk around.
+A small community of fewer than 200 people lives there.
+There’s not a ton to do in Field, but it’s well worth a stop and walks around.
 During the summer you will find a few restaurants, cafes, and artisan shops.
 Make sure to stop at Truffle Pigs before you head out!

 113. Scramble Up Paget Peak